 Riding fun for disadvantaged children and adults

-In most cases we arrange a series of riding lessons at local equestrian centres, or a horse-themed 'family fun' day in the countryside.
+We have arranged riding lessons at local equestrian centres, or a horse-themed 'family fun' day in the countryside.
 Especially amongst the youngsters, there's great enthusiasm even for mucking out and sweeping up as well as for riding, while tasks such as filling haynets foster teamwork.
 Here's some extracts from a letter from the organiser of our 2019 programme:

 And the best part?
 You've guessed it: it's always "the riding!”